Buy ellaOne morning after pill online with next day delivery

 - You have severe asthma

-All women should take an emergency contraception as soon as possible after having unprotected sex.
-This medicine may be less effective with increased body weight or body mass index.
+Women who wish to avoid getting pregnant should take an emergency contraception pill as soon as possible after having unprotected sex.
+A study found that ellaOne may be less effective in women suffering with obesity.
 Nonetheless, this research is inconclusive, so ellaOne is still recommended for all women.

 If you take the tablet and still become pregnant, it is very important that you speak to a doctor as soon as possible.